Fencing rules: Timing changes

 For those reasons, in 2004-2005 the FIE slashed the cut-out times for foil and sabre from 750 milliseconds to 350 milliseconds and from 350 milliseconds to 120 milliseconds respectively.
-While these changes were controversial at first, the fencing community now seems to have accepted them.
-Some concerns remain at sabre, where immediate renewals frequently "time out" indirect ripostes.

-In 2016 the lockout timing for sabre was again modified to increase the lockout time from 120 milliseconds to 170 milliseconds +/- 10ms, in this update the foil and epee lockout times remained unchanged.
+In 2016 the lockout timing for sabre was again modified to increase the lockout time from 120 milliseconds to 170 milliseconds +/- 10ms, while the foil and épée lockout times remained unchanged.